syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/nuget-packages.md

 # NuGet Packages for ASP.NET Core UI controls

 **NuGet** is a Package management system for Visual Studio.
 It makes it easy to add, update and remove external libraries in our application.
 Syncfusion<sup style="font-size:70%">&reg;</sup> publishing all ASP.NET Core NuGet packages in [nuget.org](https://www.nuget.org/packages?q=Tag%3A%22EJ2%22+Syncfusion).
-The Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core NuGet packages can be used without installing the Essential Studio&reg; or ASP.NET Core platform installation to implement the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core controls.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core NuGet packages can be used without installing the Essential Studio<sup style="font-size:70%">&reg;</sup> or ASP.NET Core platform installation to implement the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core controls.

 ## Available NuGet packages